preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

 3. Paste the Url and click "Resolve".

-You can "detach" a site if needed,
+You can "detach" (delete) a site if needed.
+Then the following permissions are needed:

++ For an Omnia Teamwork app: App Administrator permissions.
++ For a Sharepoint site: Site Owner or Site Collection Administrator permissions.